kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 To show you how this could be utilized by way of precaution in a running [Docker](https://de.wikipedia.org/wiki/Docker_(Software)) system, later on I show a little script `/path_to_your_script/mysql_rsync_lock.sh` which takes next to no time (in test mode) reading and writing to spinning disks if everything is okay (1-2 secs for 64 tables, about 5 GB disk space), so it even might be run regularly.

 Well, this is not based on actual production data.
-In case your data moves quickly and indices are changed considerably in the process, the command `FLUSH TABLES;` alone may take minutes.
+In case your data moves quickly and indices are changed considerably in the process, the command `FLUSH TABLES` alone may take minutes.
 In production mode, we will use SSD and much more RAM, so those processes will be much faster.
 As far as we can see now, the whole database can be held in RAM.

 You see, a solution to problems depends heavily on the nature of your setup.
 If your system resembles Wikipedia, you have totally different problems from one that works like Facebook, eBay, YouTube or Google.